TryKickoff/statix/readme.md

 ## Required dependencies

 * Node – Install from [nodejs.org](http://nodejs.org/)
+* Yarn - If on MacOS `brew install yarn` for other platforms see [yarnpkg.com](https://yarnpkg.com/lang/en/docs/install/)
-* Grunt CLI - Install by entering `npm install -g grunt-cli` on the command line
+* Gulp CLI - Install by entering `npm install gulp-cli -g` on the command line

 Once these dependencies are installed, see the [Getting Started section]](#getting-started) for instructions on running your project.